asyncapi/generator/README.md

 To release a major/minor/patch:

 ### Manual
 1. Create a new markdown file in the `.changeset` directory.
-The filename should be descriptive of the change.
+The filename should indicate what the change is about.
 2. Add the following content to the file in this particular format:

 ```markdown